[Chocolate Cake with Caramelized Hazelnuts]

 Pour the batter into the pan and smooth it out with a spatula.
 Sprinkle the caramelized hazelnuts evenly over the surface.
 Put into the oven to bake for 35 to 40 minutes, until slightly puffed and a toothpick inserted in center comes out with a small amount of sticky crumbs clinging to it.

-Turn out on a rack to cool for about 2 hours, before removing the cake from the pan.
+Transfer to a rack to cool for about 2 hours, before removing the cake from the pan.
 Sieve confectioner’s sugar all over the surface.
 Cut into 1-inch squares and serve.

 As with all dark chocolate cakes, it tastes better the next day.
 And if you’re not eating the cake immediately, don’t cut it : wrap in plastic or foil and refrigerate up to 5 days.